-The Group's income consists essentially of sales of goods, posters, and frames.
+The Group's income consists essentially of sales of goods, such as posters and frames.
 Control is normally transferred when the good is handed over to an independent carrier, and this is the point at which the performance obligation is fulfilled.
 Consequently, income is recognised at the time of transfer to an independent carrier.
 The Parent's income includes allocation of common costs

-Note 4.
+Not 4.
 Operating segments